Officials: 3 dead after small plane crash in San Antonio

 SAN ANTONIO (AP) — Officials say three people were killed when a single-engine plane crashed while attempting to land at San Antonio International Airport.

-Hood says flight logs indicated there were three people on board the aircraft.
+Hood says flight logs indicate three people were on board.

-Officials say no structures were damaged in the crash and no other injuries were reported.
+Officials say no structures were damaged in the crash and no one else was injured.